Locanda delle Fate

 Possible Futures: Fourplay (1995, 21.25) **½/TTYayli (Deptford monkey chant mix)

 Papasus (the Original Demon)

 The New Look of Landscape Gardening

 Loop Guru are a British 'worldbeat' outfit, which breaks down to 'ambient trancey stuff with a bit of 'world' thrown in', for what it's worth.
 1995's Amrita...
-All These & the Japanese Soup Warriors is their third album, and while a few tracks of this stuff are probably fine as background stuff, if you don't object to the rhythms too strongly, seventy blasted minutes of it is enough to drive one loopy.
+All These & the Japanese Soup Warriors is their third album; while a few tracks of this stuff are probably fine as background music, if you don't object to the rhythms too strongly, seventy blasted minutes of it is enough to drive one loopy.
 Ahem.
 I'm sure this stuff has been used as incidental music on TV - it's almost too obvious not to, really, but I'd hardly recommend it as a 'good listen'.
-Often Again features a full-on flute part right through the track from an unknown player, while Gianyar sticks some in near the end, sounding reasonably real, although it is the easiest 'Tron sound to sample.
+Often Again features a full-on Mellotron flute part right through the track from an unknown player, while Gianyar sticks some in near the end, sounding reasonably real, although it is the easiest Mellotron sound to sample.

 The same year's Possible Futures: Fourplay contains three 'typical' Loop Guru tracks, ending with the odd man out, The New Look Of Landscape Gardening.
 Because?
 It's essentially a (clearly real) Mellotron flute solo piece, only slightly spoiled by the background-yet-pervasive programmed 'tribal' rhythm running all the way through.
-Six mins 44 secs of polyphonic Mellotron playing is enough to garner this a clear two Ts for one track, though.
+Six mins forty-four secs of polyphonic Mellotron playing is enough to garner this a clear two Ts for one track, though.